rydmike/adaptive_theme_demo/README.md

 ## The AppTheme

 We make a `class` called `AppTheme`, it is `sealed` so it cannot be extended or implemented.
-It will only contain static methods and properties bundled together in a readable name space.
-To make a theme with our `AppTheme` helper we will call the `AppTheme.use(brightness, themeSettings)` function.
+It only contains static methods and properties bundled together in a nicely readable name space.
+To make a theme with our `AppTheme` helper we call the `AppTheme.use(brightness, themeSettings)` function.

 > [!TIP]